lillnobbe/lillnobbe/README.md

 - 👀 I’m interested in coding, skiing, dogs, family and adventure!
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me here I suppose.
+- 📫 Reach me here I suppose.

 <!---
 lillnobbe/lillnobbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.